aj85430/k8s-pod-scenario/pod-scenario/intro.md

-Welcome !
+Hi

-In this scenario we'll learn how to list all pods in the cluster.
+In this scenario we'll learn how to create a pod.

-HAVE FUN